liav-hasson/Leumi-project/quiz-app/iac/scripts/README.md

 # Core Project Scripts

 Management utilities for Quiz App infrastructure deployment and operations.
 These scripts streamline the workflow for provisioning, monitoring, and accessing AWS resources.

+- The scripts are structured to be moveable, so they can run on any machine that pulls the source code.
+* they are dependent on the project architecture and relative paths.

 ## How To Use